Dormant for Corporation Tax

 If you employ people

-If you don’t plan to restart trading in this tax year, you should close your PAYE scheme.
+If you do not plan to restart trading in this tax year, you should close your PAYE scheme.